mulindaD/mulindaD/README.md

 - 👋 Hi, I’m Domm
 - 👀 I’m interested in building cool projects.
-- 🌱 I’m currently working through Codecademy's fullstack dev track.
+- 🌱 I’m currently leveling up as a fullstack dev.
 - 📫 How to reach me: dominic@honeycoin.app ; available for product & design consultations

 <!---